siavash-saki/tesspy/README.md

 ## Introduction
-A package for urban areas tessellation
+A package for urban and suburban area tessellations.

 ## Installation
 ```python